The Public Relations BlogDigital PRInbound CommunicationsContent is Not Marketing—It's Communications

 In short: It’s up to us, not others.

 Communication is indeed a smaller industry than marketing.
-And we indeed live in a society where everyone wants to sell their products and services to make a living.
+We live in a society where everyone wants to sell their products and services to make a living.
 That’s fine.
 But communication is essential, too.
-And being the minor discipline, we must fight harder to prove our importance.
+And being a minor discipline, we must fight harder to prove our importance.

 Content is Not Marketing